OneAmerica Disability Claims | American United Life Insurance Company

 American United Life Insurance does not administer its own disability claims.
-Instead, AUL typically hires a third party administrator to evaluate each disability insurance claim, which means that American United may not be the entity making the final decision to approve or deny disability benefits.
+Instead, AUL typically hires a third-party administrator to evaluate each disability insurance claim, which means that American United may not be the entity making the final decision to approve or deny disability benefits.
 Most of the time American United subcontracts the administration of claims to Disability Reinsurance Management Services, Inc. (Disability RMS), a claims administrator based in Maine.

 Disability RMS’s Use of “Independent” Medical Doctors

 Disability RMS will have a claim reviewed by a doctor that is purportedly “independent” (although the doctor is paid substantial sums of money by the insurance company.
 One such “independent” doctor that Disability RMS routinely hires to evaluate a claimant’s medical records is Dr. Alan P. Neuren, a psychiatrist and neurologist in Maine.
-Dr. Neuren does not appear to see real patients in an active medical practice.
+Dr. Neuren does not appear to see real patients in active medical practice.
 Instead, Dr. Neuren also works for many other disability insurance companies, providing detailed opinion reports based solely on a review of the claimant’s medical records.
 As you can imagine, Disability RMS frequently relies upon Dr. Neuren’s opinions to terminate or deny benefits.

 Another service Disability RMS uses to retain doctors to evaluate records for ERISA disability claims and appeals is the University Disability Consortium (“UDC”) of Massachusetts.
 Like Dr. Neuren, many of the doctors used by UDC no longer have active practices and no longer see actual patients.
 It is worth noting that the report from a UDC doctor may not necessarily contain the opinions of that doctor.
 Instead, UDC will typically conduct what it calls a “quality assurance review” and may even ask a doctor to change his or her opinion to match the opinion of another doctor.
-When UDC doctors were caught doing this on an American United claim administered by Disability RMS, UDC tried to reassure Disability RMS by stating: “we are changing our procedure such that on co-morbid reports, different wording will be used on each report.”
-Take that for what its worth.
+When UDC doctors were caught doing this on an American United claim administered by Disability RMS, UDC tried to reassure Disability RMS by stating: “We are changing our procedure such that on co-morbid reports, different wording will be used on each report.”
+Take that for what it’s worth.

 In short, you may have a disability claim with American United which was terminated or denied by its administrator, Disability RMS.
-If so, you should look very closely at the medical reviews relied upon by Disability RMS in denying or cutting-off benefits.
+If so, you should look very closely at the medical reviews relied upon by Disability RMS in denying or cutting off benefits.

 Disability RMS’s Technique to Limit the Payment of Benefits in Claims with Both Mental and Physical Impairments

-With respect to claimants with co-morbid conditions, one seemingly common practice that Disability RMS uses is to emphasize the mental impairments.
+With respect to claimants with co-morbid conditions, one seemingly common practice that Disability RMS uses is to emphasize mental impairments.
 This is important because there is usually a limited benefit period under most policies for disabilities caused by mental illnesses.
 Disability RMS will then terminate benefits at the end of this limited period (typically 12 or 24 months) on the grounds that physical conditions are not disabling.